fivitti/SMDV/README.md

 ```

 ## 2 Multiplication in command line interface (CLI)
 CLI to multiply is in module _cli-multiply.py_.
-Description all parameters get using flag **--help**.
+Description all parameters
+get using flag **--help**.

 As arguments required program takes two paths.
-First indicates vector, and the second matrix.
+First indicates vector, and
+the second matrix.

 If the directory path vectors will then be searched for files _.npy_.
 The program alone try to match the vector for the given matrix.
-Will match the last alphabetically vector of length equal to the number of columns of the matrix If you do not succeed will be displayed message.
+Will match the last alphabetically vector of length equal to the number of
+columns of the matrix If you do not succeed will be displayed message.

 If the path is a directory matrix program will search it for files _.mtx_.
 Then try to perform calculations for each array in turn.

-Specifying of two paths as directory  is a simple way to automate testing on a collection.
+Specifying of two paths as directory  is a simple way to automate testing
+on a collection.

 You can easily specify all the parameters.
-Multiplications are making a choice of formats by using the flag: **-ell** (ELLPACK), **-sle** (SLICED), **-ert** (ERTILP), **-see** (SERTILP), **-csr** (CSR) and **-cpu** (multiplication on CPU).
+Multiplications are making a choice of formats by using the flag:
+**-ell** (ELLPACK), **-sle** (SLICED), **-ert** (ERTILP), **-see** (SERTILP),
+**-csr** (CSR) and **-cpu** (multiplication on CPU).

-CLI allows you to display the result of multiplication, all execution times, average execution time and standard deviation of the mean.
+CLI allows you to display the result of multiplication, all execution times,
+average execution time and standard deviation of the mean.

-You can also test the correctness of the returned results with a confidence factor.
+You can also test the correctness of the returned results with a confidence
+factor.
 To do this, use the flag **--test**.
-The result will be the result of a standard function **dot** with Numpy package.
-If errors do not coming within specified range will be displayed corresponding messages.
+The result will be the result
+of a standard function **dot** with Numpy package.
+If errors do not coming
+within specified range will be displayed corresponding messages.

-You can also save the results of the measurements in the CSV file with the flags **-o**.
+You can also save the results of the measurements in the CSV file with
+the flags **-o**.
 ### 2.1 Examples
-Multiplications matrix by vectors in ELLPACK, ERTILP and CPU formats with own parameters and print average time and standard deviation.
+Multiplications matrix by vectors in ELLPACK, ERTILP and CPU formats with own
+parameters and print average time and standard deviation.

 ```

-    user@host:~/projekty/SMDV$ python cli-multiply.py -b 128 -tpr 4 -p 2 -ell-ert -cpu -avr -std Data/vectors/Vector_62451.npy Data/real/cant.mtx
+    user@host:~/projekty/SMDV$ python cli-multiply.py -b 128 -tpr 4 -p 2 -ell
+    -ert -cpu -avr -std Data/vectors/Vector_62451.npy Data/real/cant.mtx
     Multiply matrix Data/real/cant.mtx by the vector Data/vectors/Vector_62451.npy Multiplication with Numpy (only CPU)
     Average time [ms]: 7.84460783005